-Also notice: “Give us today our daily bread.”
+Also notice the two time-words in this sentence: “Give us today our daily bread.”
 Our loving Father wants a relationship with us every day, not once a week or a few times each year.
 Yes, prayer puts your future in His hands too, but your great confidence is that God will answer your prayers for “daily bread.”

 Read Jesus’ parable (story with a moral/ethical point) in Matthew 18:21-35.
 What is the point?

 “as we also have forgiven our debtors.”—Forgive others.
 This is simple to understand but difficult to do.
 God has forgiven all of your sin, and He expects you to forgive every time others “miss the mark” and act in a less-than-perfect way.
 We can see that this is a serious command, because Jesus repeats it with a strong emphasis in Matt 6:14.

 “And lead us…”—ask for guidance.
 You can’t expect God to guide your life if you are unwilling to go and do what he asks.
 But if you make Him “Lord” (boss) of your life, and ask for guidance, God will direct you to the place where your life can make a difference.